MrOrnithorynque/CMAKE-TUTORIAL-WORKSOUP/README.md

 To access the "lib" directory, you will use the [`add_subdirectory`](https://cmake.org/cmake/help/latest/command/add_subdirectory.html) command inside the root CMakeLists.txt file.

-### Final Project - Creating a CMake project for your own tek or personnal project.
+## Final Project - Creating a CMake project for your own tek or personnal project. (no time limit)

+When arriving at this point, come see us, we will check your work to see if anything is missing.

 Now you know how to use CMake to compile a project, you can use it to compile your own project.
 Take any project and have fun.
 Kidding, CMake is not fun, only usefull.